COSC3020/isomorphism-nodes-connectivity-vijaykodru/README.md

 \in E_1$ iff $(f(u),f(v)) \in E_2$.

 To prove that if two graphs A and B have the same number of nodes and are completely connected, they must be isomorphicwe start by the definition.
 According to the definition of isomorphism, for two graphs to be isomorphic, there must exist a bijection—a one-to-one and onto function—between their vertices.
 This means that every vertex in one graph uniquely corresponds to a vertex in the other graph.
 Given, A = {V1, E1} and B = {V2, E2} be two graphs with the same number of nodes n.
-Both graphs are completely connected, meaning that each node in A is connected to n-1 other nodes through edges in that same graph, and the same is true for graph B. For any node in graph A there exists a unique matching node in graph B, this applies to any permuted pair of edges, satisfying isomorphism.
+Both graphs are completely connected, meaning that each node in A is connected to n-1 other nodes through edges in that same graph, and the same is true for graph B. For any node in graph A there exists a unique matching node in graph B meaning that for any node u in V1, there exists a counterpart node in V2,

+$u$ $\in$ $V_1$, $f(u)$ $\in$ $V_2$ is unique

+this applies to any permuted pair of edges

+$(u , v)$ $\in$ $E_1$ , there exists a matching edge $(f(u) , f(v))$ $\in$ $E_2$

+The above satisfies isomorphism.
 This is because both graphs have the same number of nodes and are fully connected.
 Thus, we can establish a one-to-one and onto function (bijection) between the vertices of graphs A and B proving that they are isomorphic.

 Therefore, by satisfying the conditions of isomorphism having the same number of nodes and being completely connected—graphs A and B must be isomorphic.

 Reference:

 https://www2.math.upenn.edu/~mlazar/math170/notes05-2.pdf

 https://courses.grainger.illinois.edu/cs173/sp2024/ALL-lectures/Lectures/graphs1.html

+isomorphism-nodes-connectivity-Dhruv8806